open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 ##### Figure 15.
 Mandatory elements of the _invite_ object shown as a 'bare invite'

 Invite events act as an invitation for the target agent to enter the conversation.
 They also invite the target agent to take the conversational floor and respond to all utterances from this point onwards.
-This object contains just one parameter with the key-name _to_ which contains a single key _url_.
-There are no optional parameters for the _invite_ event.\
+The optional _to_ object is used to specify the URL of the agent that is being invited.
+If it is absent then all receipients of the envelope should consider themselves invited to the conversation.\
 \
 It is possible to invite an agent to a conversation without giving it any other events.
 This is termed a bare invite as shown in Figure 15.
 The recipient of such a bare invitation is being invited to engage with the user without being given any context.
 A suitable response would be to speak a greeting and ask how the agent can help.